LarisaPk/laskin/README.md

 TODO:
 - add "."
 - add backspace
-- change "result" into field
+- change "result" into the field and move in to the upper side

 - fix bugs:
     - what happens if number strats from 0 (ex 0007)
     - what happens if operator clicked first